-With regards to solution quality, we observe a quite clear ordering of algorithms.
+In Fig. 13, the algorithms are compared with regard to solution quality, measured as predicted total costs (TC, as defined in Section 4) for the service provider.
+We observe a quite clear ordering of algorithms in this experiment.
 GRASP and MA generally perform best.
 For most instances, MA is slightly better, even though this is not true for all cases.
-GA comes in third and local optimization with random start solutions produces, in average, solutions vastly inferior to all competitors.
+GA comes in third, and local optimization with random start solutions usually produces solutions vastly inferior to all competitors.